decorative image for blog on using containers to improve php application security

 This includes things like:

-• Integrating native security tools used across an enterprise to meet or enhance existing network security policies across your container ecosystem
+• Integrating native security tools used across an enterprise to meet or enhance existing network security policies across your PHP container ecosystem

 • Establishing strong cloud security and application security standards